 Cost of Staying at Havasupai Lodge

-Rooms sleep 4 people, so this works out to be $110 per person.
-There is then a $110 entrance / environmental fee per person.
+Rooms sleep 4 people, so this works out to be $165 per person.

 These fees include taxes and are subject to change.
 I’d recommend checking the official website for the most up to date information.

-There are two methods for booking accommodation at Havasu Falls.
-I’ll cover these below.
+Normally there are two methods for booking accommodation at Havasu Falls, depending on if you want to stay at the lodge or the campground and I’ll cover these below.

 If you want to camp, you have to book and pay online at Havasupai Reservations.
 All campground reservations have to be done online through the official reservations website, there is no phone, e-mail, or in person booking option.
 One person can book a trip for up to 20 people, subject to availability of course.